 In 2022, I was awarded the Lewis Penny Medal by the Quaternary Research Association (QRA).
 The medal is awarded in recognition of significant contributions to the understanding of the Quaternary stratigraphy of the British Isles and its maritime environment.

 I deliver teaching on topics including cryospheric geomorphology, glaciers and environmental change, and geomorphological techniques.
-I am the module convener for Planet Earth: Exploring the… read more
+I am the module convener for Planet Earth: Exploring the Physical… read more

 My research interests and expertise are at the interface of glacial geology, glaciology, and Quaternary Science.
 The central theme and goal of my research is to increase understanding of past and… read more